iv-org/invidious/README.md

 $ docker-compose up
 ```

-And visit `localhost:3000` in your browser.
+Then visit `localhost:3000` in your browser.

 #### Rebuild cluster: